The Basics of Cloud Infrastructure Management

 Here are the main three:

 1. Software as a Service (SaaS) - In the SaaS model, the cloud provider hosts and manages software applications that users can access over the internet.
 This is ideal for organizations that don’t want to handle underlying infrastructure or the maintenance of the software, as the provider is in charge of that.
-This is the case for InvGate Insight’s cloud version.
+This is the case for InvGate Asset Management’s cloud version.

 2. Platform as a Service (PaaS) - The PaaS model is oriented to software developers, as it provides them with a platform to build, deploy, and manage applications without worrying about the underlying infrastructure.
 In this case, developers can focus on coding and application logic while the provider still handles tasks such as scalability, security, and Infrastructure Management.